Trump Is Panicking Because He Knows FBI-CIA Are Closing In On Him, Analyst Says

 On the same day that he issued the tweets, Trump reportedly had a stormy White House meeting with his senior aides.
 He lashed out at them in an “expletive-ridden tirade,” accusing them of poor handling of the fallout of media reports that Sessions had met with the Russian ambassador privately during the election campaign period but lied under oath that he did not.

-Trump’s apparent state of distraction and panic came to a head 24 hours after the White House meeting when, in a series of tweets, he accused his predecessor Obama of “wiretapping” his phones during the election campaign, but failed to cite a source or provide evidence.
+Trump’s apparent state of distraction and panic came to a head 24 hours after the White House meeting when, in a series of tweets, he accused his predecessor Obama of “wiretapping” his phones during the election campaign, but he failed to cite a source or provide evidence.

 Is it legal for a sitting President to be "wire tapping" a race for president prior to an election?
 Turned down by court earlier.
 A NEW LOW!